A clustering approach for pairwise comparison matrices: Pairwise comparison matrices and their similarity

-First, the mathematics underlying the proposed approach is discussed.
-Section~\ref{Sec21} introduces the necessary concepts from the literature of pairwise comparison matrices, Section~\ref{Sec22} summarises the details of cluster analysis.
-Section~\ref{Sec23} overviews some measures to quantify the (dis)similarity of pairwise comparison matrices, while Section~\ref{Sec24} provides a LP formulation for our $k$-medoids clustering model.
+First, the theoretical background of using pairwise comparison matrices and their measures of similarity---the basis of any clustering algorithm---are discussed.
+Section~\ref{Sec21} introduces pairwise comparison matrices, while Section~\ref{Sec22} overviews some measures to quantify the (dis)similarity of pairwise comparison matrices.